tb9757/Student-Academic-Performance/README.md

-# Project XYZ
+# Student Academic Performance

-**Project XYZ** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
+**Student Academic Performance** is a comprehensive data analysis tool designed to streamline data exploration, analysis, and visualisation.
 The tool supports multiple data formats and provides an intuitive interface for both novice and expert data scientists.

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 ## Dataset Content

--   Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.
+-   This is a synthetic dataset containing student academic metrics for 2000 individual pupils.
+The dataset includes attendance, internal exam scores, assignment performance, daily study habits, and final exam marks.
+The dataset can be used to the predict Final Exam Marks based on academic indicators.

 ## Business Requirements